About walks

 Go to the self-guided walks page to access detailed directions and maps of all our walks and information to help you choose the right one for you.

-Our walks are located all over Canberra in areas that provide the best combination of off leash walking, cultural interest and dog friendly cafés, and we even have a great walk straddling Oaks Estate and Queanbeyan.
+Our walks are located all over the ACT in areas that provide the best combination of off leash walking, cultural interest and dog friendly cafés, and we even have a great walk straddling Oaks Estate and Queanbeyan.
 See our walk locations map to see the start and end points of all our walks.

 What's included in our free self-guided walk directions?